Does your Access Database frequently being crashed every time you try to open up your Access report within it?

 You can also opt for decompiling and recompiling of the database.
 And you need to try the following steps for performing this.

-- Make a shortcut which loads the your database with “/decompile” switch.
+- Make a shortcut that loads your database with a “/decompile” switch.

 - Finishing up the complete loading of the database, tap to the option “Compact and Repair”.

 - Once again keep pressing the Shift option.
-As this will reloads the database.
+As this will reload the database.

 - It’s time to compile your code and then save it.

-After performing the complete task just check out whether the problem still persists or get resolved somehow.
+After performing the complete task just check out whether the problem still persists or gets resolved somehow.

 2# Check Your System’s Memory Usage

-If the Access database crashing while opening report is encountered on few specific PC’s only then it can be the issue of low memory space.
+If the Access database crashing while opening a report is encountered on a few specific PCs only then it can be the issue of low memory space.
 So, just check out the memory space of your system before working on it.

 3# Stop anti-virus program